kalamos-care/sex_ed/README.md

 This repository is meant to be an opinionated starting place to craft sexual education for people of all ages.

-We owe many thanks to the National COalition for Sexual Health and Altarum, who developed structure of our sexual education framework.
+We owe many thanks to the National COalition for Sexual Health and Altarum, who developed structure of our sexual education framework. (insert additional credit here)

 ---

 ## Sexual Wellness in Five Easy Steps
 1. Respect Yourself
-  a.
-BUILD YOUR SELF-ESTEEM.
-LOVE YOURSELF INSIDE.
-  b.
-BUILD YOUR BODY IMAGE.
-LOVE YOURSELF OUTSIDE.
-  c.
-EMBRACE YOUR IDENTITIES AND ORIENTATIONS.
-3. Define Boundaries
+2. Define Boundaries
-4. Do Unto Others
+3. Do Unto Others
-5. Practice Positivity
+4. Practice Positivity
-6. Be Proactive
+5. Be Proactive

+---

+## Lesson Plans
+Below are some thoughts about what to focus on and desired outcomes when designing your own cirricullum.

+### Respect Yourself
+**Outcome:** Build self-esteem and self-respect.

+### Define Boundaries
+**Outcome:** Feel okay saying no. Determine what you want to explore and what you don't.

+### Do Unto Others
+**Outcome:** Help your partner(s) respect themselves and define their boundaries.

+### Practice Positivity
+**Outcome:** Make time for your partner(s) and help each other grow.

+### Be Proactice
+**Outcome:** Get tested, and tell people about it!